Phreak87/OilMeter/README.md

 # OilMeter

 Measure the oil consumption via the burner status LED on a ESP8266 with a TCS34725 or APDS9960 color sensor.
+(HC-SR04 planned)
 BOM is just ~10 Euro for all parts.

 ## Oilmeter comes with the following features included: